ramilachanchiya188/State_Management_MVC/README.md

 Session example is TransferAmount in this using a IHttpContext and it's object to call a session and setString like ect methods.

 in this statemanagement demo routing is also addes in account controller and call thi 3 variation of routing many more variations in routing just my leaning purpose i can added.
+I also added a routing text file in this two type of routing .